 - 6 To Go Pay As You Go, Or Contract?

 - 7 Do Students Need Mobile Insurance?

 - Carphone Warehouse Student Discount

 - EE Student Discount

 - o2 Student Discount

 Mobile Phone Student Discounts

-If you need a new phone first ask your current provider to see if they can upgrade you to a better monthly deal and a new phone that suits your needs and can help you save money.
-However you might want to check that buying a separate phone and SIM only deal might save you more.
-For instance, you might find the latest Apple phone on a handset only deal and then a cheap SIM only contract for your specific usage for £10 a month.
+If you need a new phone first ask your current provider to see if they can upgrade you to a better pay monthly deal and a new phone that suits your needs and can help you save money.
+However, you might want to check that buying a separate phone and SIM only deal might save you more.
+For instance, you might find the latest Apple phone on a handset only deal and then a cheap SIM-only contract for your specific usage for £10 a month.
 This could be actually a lot less than your current monthly contract costs.

 There’s no avoiding them – mobile and smart devices are an everyday must-have for everyone, and at university, they’re used for a lot more than just making calls and sending texts.

 Your mobile may well be the most expensive thing you own; and next to your laptop, it’s certainly going to be the most expensive thing you carry around all day so make sure you get a student discount.
 But there are ways on keeping costs down for both your mobile handset and data usage for students… you’ve just got to know how to do it.
 Who does know?
 The Student Discount Squirrel, DUH!